 Photo of a house with three wood barn-style garage doors with windows across the top.

-A four-section garage door with windows across the top is the national trend in 2022.
+A four-section garage door with windows across the top is the top national trend in 2024.
+It recoups almost twice as much as the cost.

 Homebuyers still like a little rock on their homes.
 Installing manufactured stone siding along the lower third of the street-facing façade adds to curb appeal.
-This upgrade averages just over $11,000 nationally, a $1,000 increase from last year, and you'll recover about 91% of the costs when you sell, a decrease of 1%.
+The cost of this upgrade averages just over $11,287 nationally, and you could recover 153% of the costs, based on national averages, when you sell.

-Adding a little rock to the lower third of your home adds curb appeal, and recouped costs average 91% when the home is sold.
+Adding a little rock to the lower third of your home adds curb appeal, and recouped costs average 153% nationally when the home is sold.

 A fancy chef's kitchen might be your dream, but if it's not the next homebuyer's dream, too, you can expect a lower payoff.
 If your goal is to recoup as much of your costs as possible, better to go with a minor mid-range kitchen remodel.
-The national average cost increased about $2,000 from last year to just over $28,000.
-You'll recoup about 71%, a drop of about 1% from last year.
-Remodeling suggests replacing the cabinet and drawer fronts with Shaker-style panels and new hardware, getting new energy efficient appliances, replacing laminate countertops, getting a mid-priced sink and faucet, new floors and adding a fresh coat of paint.
+The national average cost is $27,492, and you'll recoup about 96%, an increase in value over the 86% you might expect to recoup in 2023.

 Photo of a kitchen with white Shaker-style cabinets and a dishwasher with a stainless steel door.